 - Check that pumps, generators and water systems are working and that your first-aid kit is fully stocked.

 Find out more information on bushfire safety and preparing your Bushfire Survival Plan on Queensland's Rural Fire Service website.

 Sandbags can reduce the impact of flooding if they're placed in appropriate locations around your home or business, when placed correctly.

-The City of Gold Coast will provide sandbags to residents in anticipation of some major weather events and will notify the public of collection details.
+Council will provide sandbags to residents in anticipation of some major weather events and will notify the public of collection details.

 Sandbags can be purchased at major hardware stores, landscape suppliers and other retailers.
 You can also make your own makeshift sandbags from garbage bags filled with soil.

 It is important to understand that sandbag walls are not waterproof and will not stop the water completely.
 You can use plastic sheeting with sandbags to reduce the amount of water entering.